olcf/hands-on-with-summit/challenges/Python_Parallel_HDF5/README.md

 $ conda install -c defaults --override-channels numpy
 ```

-The `-c defaults --override-channels` flags ensure that conda will search for NumPy only on the "defaults" channel, which is typically where optimized NumPy is available.
+The `-c defaults --override-channels` flags ensure that conda will search for NumPy only on the "defaults" channel.
-Installing NumPy in this manner results in a NumPy that is built against linear algebra libraries, which performs operations much faster.
+Installing NumPy in this manner results in an optimized NumPy that is built against linear algebra libraries, which performs operations much faster.

 Next, we are finally ready to install h5py from source: